bitcart/bitcart/daemons/README.md

-# BitcartCC (Core) Daemons
+# Bitcart (Core) Daemons

-This directory contains source code for BitcartCC core part: daemons.
+This directory contains source code for Bitcart core part: daemons.

 All daemons inherit from others, building a dependency graph.